 UPCES trips are designed for students to experience the cultural diversity of the region.
 Students learn about the history of each city and their contemporary cultures, politics, and economies.
 All trips include transportation, guided tours, entrance fees, accommodation, cultural activities, and free time.

-Weekend Trip to Krakow or Budapest
+Weekend Trip to Krakow

 Highlights of the weekend trip include: